 If you’ve just taken up painting as a hobby, or have been at it for a long time, you probably get what I mean when I say shopping for painting tools can be a pain in the backside.
 As the market is flooded with options, purchasing painting accessories is no longer as simple as it should be.
 To help you avoid the same problem, I have hand-picked the following 10 best paint markers for canvas and offer you a bit of insight into each product.
-In addition, you will also find an accompanying buying guide to help you work out how to pick the best markers for your craft.
+In addition, you will also find an accompanying buying guide to help you work out how to pick the right markers for your craft.

-- Best Paint Marker for Canva Reviews
+- Top 10 Best Marker for Canva Reviews

 - 1. Artistro Acrylic Paint Markers Medium Tip

 - 3. Mosaiz Fabric Markers Set + 36 stencils